EvilSeal1980/EvilSeal1980/README.md

 ### About Me

 -   👨🏻‍🎓 I’m currently an undergraduate in IIIT BBSR
--   🌱 At the moment I'm learning DSA & Web
+-   🌱 At the moment I'm learning MERN stack
 -   💬 Ask me about anything, I'd be happy to answer ;)

 &nbsp;